The equivalence of several conjectures on independence of $\ell$: Dimensions and cycle class maps

 \section{Dimensions and cycle class maps}

 In this section, the ground field $k$ is allowed to be arbitrary again.
 We start with a Bertini irreducibility theorem.
-We do some extra work in \boldref{Lem Bertini containing subvariety} to avoid extending the base field, using the Bertini irreducibility theorem of Charles--Poonen \cite{ChaPoo} as well as the classical one \cite[Thm.~6.3(4)]{JouBer}.
+We do some extra work in Lemma \ref{Lem Bertini containing subvariety} to avoid extending the base field, using the Bertini irreducibility theorem of Charles--Poonen \cite{ChaPoo} as well as the classical one \cite[Theorem~6.3(4)]{JouBer}.

-The main application of these Bertini theorems is \boldref{Cor difference of irreducible cycles}, which we use to prove the implication $\text{(3b)} \Ra \text{(1)}$ of \boldref{Thm equivalent}.
+The main application of these Bertini theorems is Corollary \ref{Cor difference of irreducible cycles}, which we use to prove the implication $\text{(3b)} \Ra \text{(1)}$ of Theorem \ref{Thm equivalent}.
 The idea is that if $Z \subseteq X$ is an effective codimension $m$ cycle on a smooth projective variety $(X,H)$, then for $m$ general sections $H_1, \ldots, H_m \in |H|$ containing $Z$, the intersection $H_1 \cap \ldots \cap H_m$ contains only one new component $Z'$, which is smooth away from $Z$ (in particular reduced).
 Therefore,

-which realises $[Z]$ as a difference of two irreducible divisors.
+which realises $[Z]$ as a difference of two irreducible cycles.
 We do something similar for an arbitrary (not necessarily effective) cycle $\alpha \in \CH^m(X)$.

-We suggest the reader skip ahead to \boldref{Cor difference of irreducible cycles} on a first reading.
+We suggest the reader skip ahead to Corollary \ref{Cor difference of irreducible cycles} on a first reading.